 Avoid such redundancies as 10 a.m. this morning, or 11 p.m.
 Monday night.

 thousand — Spell out in general usage; if used in a dollar amount, use the full numeral with the appropriate number of zeros.
 See, dollar amounts.

 titles — Capitalize if the full, official job title is used before or after the person’s name.
 Example: Health Forward Evaluation Officer Jane Mosley; Brad Hart, Health Forward Program Officer.
 Lowercase if partial title is used, or in general reference, or if the titles serve as occupational descriptions.
-Example: communications officer Jennifer Sykes; program officers, event coordinator.
+Example: firefighter Ross Jensby; communications director Jennifer Sykes; program officers; event coordinator.

 Capitalize formal titles only when directly in front of an individual’s name, A formal title is one that denotes a scope of authority, professional activity, or academic activity.
 Abbreviated forms are acceptable.
 Example: Gov. Eric Greitens, Dr. Bridget McCandless, Gen. Colin Powell, Prof. Higgins.
 When formal titles are used as a general term, they should not be capitalized.
 Example: The governor campaigned for re-election.
 The doctor prescribed bed rest.
 The students listened to the professor.

 titles of publications, reports — Newspapers, publications, and reports should all be written in italics, unless the section of text is already italicized, then use plain text to make the title stand out.
 You must use italics each time the title is mentioned, even if shortening the name.
 Capitalize these titles.

 Tobacco 21|KC — Capitalize.
 Note also placement of spaces and vertical line.
 Tobacco 21 is a national movement.
 Tobacco 21|KC is the regional initiative.
 Tobacco21 is incorrect.